 If you buy a rental property at the right time and in the right market, you might even be able to cover your mortgage, maintenance, and repair expenses with your rental income.
 (Even better, you might even have some profit leftover!)

-As a rental property owner, you get to decide how active or passive you want this income stream to be.
+As a rental property owner, you can decide how active or passive you want this income stream to be.
 Landlords who prefer not to “landlord” at all can contract out their duties to a property manager.
-Some rental property owners choose to outsource just the maintenance and repairs.
-Others might do everything themselves to cut costs and maximize income.
+Some rental property owners choose to outsource just the maintenance and repairs, and others might do everything themselves to cut costs and maximize income.

 When investing in rental properties, you might also consider something called house hacking.
 This means you will occupy one of the rooms in a property and rent the other rooms out.
 Alternatively, you could buy a multi-unit property and inhabit one of the units.
 This can help you qualify for a residential loan, even though you plan to earn rental income off of the property.